mystist/dapp/README.md

 Develop on the develop or feat_<your_feature_name> branch, once the feature is complete, submit a Pull Request from develop to main.

 CI/CD:
-Merge PR from master to dev/staging/production will build and deploy the relevant environment
+Merge PR from main to dev/staging/production will build and deploy the relevant environment